 Q: What files do I give the developer?
 Is there a certain way they want them set up?

 A: Your developer will need all of your design files and then some.
 This includes things like mockups, brand files, copy, images, client login information, and more.
 Developers with experience collaborating with designers will likely have a detailed checklist for you to follow.
 As for how the files should be delivered and set up, Dropbox or Google Drive are good routes to take.
 Make sure your files are organized with descriptive names.
 Include a folder for brand files with subfolders for things like the logo, patterns, and fonts.
 Include folders for each page you’ve designed including the mockups, copy, images, and brand elements for that page.

 Any other questions?

 Phew!
 While those are the question I hear most often, I know there are a lot more out there.
-For more answers check out my Developer Collaboration blog posts, the podcast, or the From Mockup To Code Toolkit.
+For more answers check out my Developer Collaboration blog posts, or the podcast.
 If you still have questions, feel free to reach out through my Contact page or Instagram!